 - Preheat the Traeger or pellet grill to 200ºF (93ºC).

-- Take the steaks out from the refrigerator and place directly in the Traeger.
+- Take the steaks out from the refrigerator and sprinkle 1 tsp freshly ground black pepper.

-- Insert a meat thermometer inside the thinnest piece of steak.
+- Place the steaks directly in the Traeger.
+Insert a meat thermometer inside the thinnest piece of steak.

 - If the thermometer is working correctly, the steak temperature should be around 50ºF (10ºC).

-- For medium steaks, remove them from the Traeger around 135ºF (57ºC)
+- For medium steaks, remove them from the Traeger around 135ºF (57ºC).

-- For medium-well steaks, remove them from the Traeger around 140ºF (60ºC)
+- For medium-well steaks, remove them from the Traeger around 140ºF (60ºC).

-To Make Roasted Garlic
+To Make the Smoked Garlic

 - Preheat the Traeger to 350ºF (177ºC).
-Cut the head of garlic cross-wise.
+Cut off the tips of 2 bulbs garlic crosswise.

-- Drizzle ½ Tbsp of oil per head of garlic and surround with aluminum foil.
+- Drizzle ½ Tbsp neutral oil per head of garlic and surround with aluminum foil.
 Do not wrap as you want the smoke flavor to infuse the garlic.
 You can put the cut tip of garlic back or leave it off.
 Garlic without the tip will appear darker but won’t dry out.

 Equipment